About Dadra and Nagar Haveli

 |Longitude||72050' and 73015' East|

 |Area||491 sq km|

 |Climate||Cold in the winters Hot in the summers|

 |Min Temperature||100 C|

 |Religion||Hindus, Muslims, Christians and others|

 Government and Politics

 The location of the territory near the National Highway 8 or the Western Express Highway helps it connect to the major Indian cities like Delhi, Mumbai and Baroda.
-The place can even be reached by the following trains, which run through the Vapi Railway Station, the nearest station to Dadra & Nagar Haveli:
+The place can also be reached by the following trains, which run through the Vapi railway station, the nearest station to Dadra & Nagar Haveli:

 - Rajdhani Express